smoluck/SMONSTER/KITS/SMONSTER/Kits/Readme_SMO_RIZOMUV_LIVELINK.txt

         • Added support for material at Livelink Export to let you use materials for fast polygon selection in RizomUV

 - 2.4 -
-        • Bugfix: in case you wasn't exporting Meshes fully triangulated, MODO 15.0vx wasn't getting proper UV data as it was exporting the mesh tiangulated instead of preserving the Mesh Topology (Square and Ngons).
+        • Bugfix: in case you wasn't exporting Meshes fully triangulated, MODO 15.0vx wasn't getting proper UV data as it was exporting the mesh triangulated instead of preserving the Mesh Topology (Square and Ngons).

 - 2.3 -
         • MODO 15.0v1  Support